HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

     3. Click **OK** and then click **Save** to preserve your update.
 5. Restart WebSEAL from the Services Control Panel.
 On Windows, WebSEAL must be running as a service for SPNEGO authentication to work properly.
 Otherwise, it runs using the credentials of the logged in user.

 6. Configure form-based authentication with transparent junctions.
-Complete all the steps in the [Enabling single sign-on for Security Access Manager](t_secure_with_tam-spnego.md) topic except the steps about [updating interService URLs](t_secure_with_tam.md#CmdDoNotCompleteThisStepFor...)
+Complete all the steps in the [Enabling single sign-on for Security Verify Access](t_secure_with_tam-spnego.md) topic except the steps about [updating interService URLs](t_secure_with_tam.md#CmdDoNotCompleteThisStepFor...)

     , adding a Tivoli Allow access to the Embedded Experience gadget, and [adding an authenticator property](t_secure_with_tam.md#AddATivoliAccessManagerCustomAuthe).
 You need to use the HTTP Server URLs and the DefaultAuthenticator property in this configuration.